 As with hedgehog fast transients, when this works, foxes are set up to play the infinite game rather than the finite game.
 They do not get locked into any particular habits of pattern recognition that can be used against them (such as 2×2 diagrams, archetypes or specific narrative structures).

-When a belief works across so many domains and seems fundamental to many, you naturally hold on to it strongly, and even if it is apparently undermined in one, you don’t reject it, because it has some independently demonstrated value and credibility in other domain.
+When a belief works across so many domains and seems fundamental to many, you naturally hold on to it strongly, and even if it is apparently undermined in one, you don’t reject it, because it has some independently demonstrated value and credibility in other domains.
 You tend to suspect a local mistake, exceptional conditions or a pattern recognition mistake on your own part.

 This means, weak views, strongly held, is a heuristic for collecting domain-independent truths.